triangledirt/obj/README.md

 alib also provides access to some statistical inference properties which you can use to calculate the liklihood, given the stream of objects you are providing, of a given indicator set inferring a given target set.
 These functions return a liklihood in the form of *a fractional number of reasons* to believe that..

+## building and using alib

+To build, get the source code, change to its directory and execute:

+    ./make

+That builds object files and a library.
+Include "alib.h" in your project and see alib.h for the syntax of observation/classification functions and set-to-set inference functions.

 ## observe and classify objects

 ## infer from set to set